 - Make sure the appliance and cable is in good condition.

 - Avoid storing objects on top of appliances (such as a microwave), as it can block ventilation Throw out and replace damaged extension leads instead of repairing them or using tape, as this won’t provide protection against electric shock

-- Never buy fake electrical appliances – follow these tips to ensure safe shopping
+- Never buy fake electrical appliances – read these Electrical Safety First online shopping tips

 - Never bring mains-powered portable appliances into the bathroom